 Many of our learners have had difficult experiences of both interpersonal relationships and formal classroom education.
 Our creative arts, enrichment and Personal and Social Development (PSD) programmes and courses help our learners to improve their self-knowledge, develop self-confidence, behaviour and attitudes, improve interpersonal skills and relationships, and encourage learning.

-Reengaging learners in the system may seem like a massive task but is made possible thanks to our support team of tutors and partners.
+Reengaging learners in the criminal justice system may seem like a massive task but is made possible thanks to our support team of tutors and partners.
 In reaching these learners, creativity (both in approach and subject) is our greatest tool.

 Why is it important to teach music in prisons?